raiyanyahya/superstruct/docs/use_cases/README.md

 2. [Game server spatial matchmaking](02-game-server-spatial-matchmaking.md) -- A multiplayer server matching 50k concurrent players by 2D proximity, skill band, and region.
 Superstruct runs in the game loop tick with no external database process.

-3. [Internal customer data explorer](03-customer-data-explorer.md) -- A CLI tool on a support engineer's laptop.
-Loads a weekly data dump, answers fuzzy name searches and compound filters, and precomputes PageRank on the referral graph in a REPL.
+3. [Internal customer data explorer](03-customer-data-explorer.md) -- A CLI tool on a support engineer laptop.
+Loads a weekly data dump, answers fuzzy name searches and compound filters and precomputes PageRank on the referral graph in a REPL.

 ## The common pattern